hady993/Simple-Shoe-Store-Inventory-App/README.md

 > I build and installed this app using Android Studio Dolphin | 2021.3.1 (Sep 2022).

 > This app can be built and run successfully if the above dependencies are enabled.

-## Owners

-> This software is owned by Udacity as a starter code and I do my own design and logic, See [Code Owners](https://github.com/hady993/nd940-android-kotlin-course1-starter-master/CODEOWNERS) for more information ©HadyAshraf.